We recommend you review this information before getting pierced and bookmark this page to refer to during the healing process.*

 Let your body heal itself.
 There is no need to twist, turn or move your jewelry.

 Lightly mist your fresh piercing with an aerosol saline once per day.
+We recommend and stock NeilMed Fine Mist Piercing aftercare.
 Allow the area to air dry.

 It is best to avoid getting soap or cleanser on your fresh piercing but if it occurs, rinse with tap water, allow it to air dry and then mist with sterile saline.

 Don’t touch your fresh piercing or allow anyone else to touch it.